 We strive to make the library, our collections, and services accessible to everyone in the community.
-Here are some of the ways we make the library more accessible for you if you need any accommodations.
+Here are some of the ways we make the library more accessible if you need any accommodations.

 Getting help at the library

-Any of our staff members will be happy to help you if you need extra help or assistance while you're here at the library.
+Any of our staff members will be happy to help you if you need extra assistance while you're here.

 Adaptive or assistive equipment